fractalfox01/voteit-App/README.md

 ****
 #### Created by Tommy V

+CODE NOT MAINTAINED AND SITE NO LONGER HOSTED
 An Application (__currently in development__) for [FreeCodeCamp.Org's](https://learn.freecodecamp.org/coding-interview-prep/take-home-projects/build-a-voting-app) "Build A Voting App" challenge.

 ##### Requirements: